electrone901/crypto-crush/README_old.md

-# PetGram
+# Crypto Crush
-In this tutorial, you will learn how to build a Social Media DApp (Decentralized Application) like Instagram and how to Deploy it on the Polygon (Matic) Mumbai test network.
-So, grab your favorite drink ☕️ and let's get started!

-PetGram is a decentralized version of the Instagram platform for pets where users can browse cute photos of their favorite pets, see details of a specific pet, create a post and earn NFTS.
+Crypto Crush is a decentralized version of the Candy Crush platform for user to play and ern NFTs.
+Users can play, mint NFTs,  send it to their friends or other playes NFTs.
+As well as to add themes for new game topics.

 # How it's made
-PetGram application makes use of the following softwares:
+Crypto Crush application makes use of the following softwares:
 * Deployed smart contracts on the `Polygon (Matic)` Mumbai test network.
 * Used `Truffle & MetaMask`.
-* Upload and store files to `IPFS NFTStorage` [IPFS](https://nft.storage/) platform.
+* Upload and store files to ` Liggthouse,  IPFS NFTStorage` [IPFS](https://nft.storage/) platform.
 * Build a simple `Solidity ` smart contract.
 * `OpenZeppelin` Library to customize smart contract
 * Develop, deploy, and run tests the application with `Ganache` (local blockchain)
 * Build and use `React Js` to create components for single-page applications.
 * `Material-UI` to build faster, beautiful, and more accessible React applications.

+Demo Purposes,

+0xAF67cbD8fb00759C3b4667beAcfBB3600e25476A
+This is a gift from Crypto crush game

 ## Demo